Patrick Mahomes’ physique goes viral again. He joked ‘dad bod’ is key to his success

 Mahomes’ take on ‘Dad Bod’

 Mahomes mentioned the “dad bod” last month in a video for Complex Sports.
-In came when Mahomes responded to what people had said about him on social media.
+It came when Mahomes responded to what people had said about him on social media.

 An X user wrote this about him: “Mahomes is the greatest player we’ve ever seen purely running on Coors Light.”